autoguru-au/octane/packages/gdu/readme.md

     `nextjs.getRequestHandler()`
 -   `afterNextJSConfig(config)` - After default nextjs config has been resolved to be sent forward into nextjs.
--   `afterBabelConfig(config)` - After babel config has been resolved, but before it's used.
+-   `babelConfig(config)` - After babel config has been resolved, but before it's used.

 <a href="http://www.autoguru.com.au/"><img src="https://cdn.autoguru.com.au/images/logos/autoguru.svg" alt="AutoGuru" width="150" /></a>